Saltford Environment Group

 This approach enables business to:

-See the Business Areas Climate Impacts Assessment Tool (BACLIAT) in our 'Further information & useful links' section below to see how to undertake a vulnerability assessment of your business.
+See the the UKCIP Adaptation Wizard in our 'Further information & useful links' section below to see how to undertake a vulnerability assessment of your business to help you develop and implement a climate change adaptation strategy.

 Further information & useful links